TeskaLabs/asab/doc/asab/library.rst

 Layers
 ------

-The library content can be organized into unlimmited number of layers.
+The library content can be organized into an unlimited number of layers.
 Each layer is represented by a `provider` with a specific configuration.